stochanswers/papers/README.md

 the 1960s. i.e. the normal distribution was replaced by the log-normal and offset returns by linear returns.
 The market crash of 1998 caused the latter model to be questioned.
-This paper extends the model to affine returns, matching the average behaviour seen on the S\&P 500 to calculations from averages of the daily ups and downs along with their probabilities. i.e. expected behaviour to noise.
+This paper extends the model to affine returns, matching the average behaviour seen on the S&P 500 to calculations from averages of the daily ups and downs along with their probabilities. i.e. expected behaviour to noise.
-Affine returns lead to a mixture distribution consisting of two components --- the log-normal distribution and one other which looks like the logit-normal distribution scaled from [0, 1] to some other finite support.
+Affine returns lead to a mixture distribution consisting of two components - the log-normal distribution and one other which looks like the logit-normal distribution scaled from [0, 1] to some other finite support.
 For the shrinking case it was shown that the distribution was not